bsnes-emu/bsnes/README.md

 It also includes some level of support for these consoles:

-  - BS-X Satellaview addon for the Super Famicom
+  - Satellaview addon for the Super Famicom
   - Nintendo Famicom/Nintendo Entertainment System
   - Nintendo Game Boy
   - Nintendo Game Boy Color